stoiandan/pancakes/README.md

 # pancakes
 Fluffy pancakes, very good!
 You must try them!
-Fluffy pancakes!
-Delicious!
+This is from web Github